 Many developments may not be subject to EIA but could still result in cumulative impacts.
-The AONB Unit will continue to monitor applications/permissions within the setting to the AONB and will support local authorities in understanding the potential cumulative impacts of development upon AONB setting, particularly where impacts may potentially spread across several local authority borders.
+The Kent Downs National Landscape Team will continue to monitor applications/permissions within the setting to the National Landscape and will support local authorities in understanding the potential cumulative impacts of development upon the National Landscape setting, particularly where impacts may potentially spread across several local authority borders.

-7. Conserving and enhancing the setting of the Kent Downs AONB
+7. Conserving and enhancing the setting of the Kent Downs National Landscape

-The best way to minimise adverse impacts on the setting of the AONB is through avoidance of harm in the first place by making sure that schemes conserve and enhance the setting of the AONB.
+The best way to minimise adverse impacts on the setting of the National Landscape is through avoidance of harm in the first place by making sure that schemes conserve and enhance the setting of the Kent Downs National Landscape.
 Many issues can be resolved through careful design and incorporation of appropriate mitigation and/or management measures, such as:

-• care over orientation, site layout, height, scale and massing of structures and buildings to minimise impact when viewed from the AONB;
+- care over orientation, site layout, height, scale and massing of structures and buildings to minimise impact when viewed from the National Landscape; - appropriate densities to allow for significant tree planting between buildings; - consideration not just of the site but also the landscape, land uses and heritage assets around and beyond it; - careful use of colours, materials and non-reflective surfaces; - restraint and care over the installation and use of external lighting including street lighting, to prevent harm to the dark night skies of the National Landscape.
+Where essential, lighting should be well-directed and full cut off and of low level in form and lumen intensity; - the grouping of new structures and buildings close to existing structures and buildings to avoid new expanses of development that are visible and out of context; and

-- appropriate densities to allow for significant tree planting between buildings; - consideration not just of the site but also the landscape, land uses and heritage assets around and beyond it; - careful use of colours, materials and non-reflective surfaces; - restraint and care over the installation and use of external lighting including street lighting, to prevent harm to the dark night skies of the AONB.
-Where essential, lighting should be well-directed and full cut off and of low level in form and lumen intensity; - the grouping of new structures and buildings close to existing structures and buildings to avoid new expanses of development that are visible and out of context; and - detailed mitigation and management measures, for example including native landscaping that is locally appropriate (where possible contributing to Biodiversity Action Plan targets) and noise reduction.
+• detailed mitigation and management measures, for example including native landscaping that is locally appropriate (and contributes to Biodiversity Net Gain) and noise reduction.

-Further advice on design principles can be found in the Kent Downs AONB publication 'The Landscape Design Handbook' which can be downloaded at:
+Further advice on design principles can be found in the Kent Downs AONB publication 'The Landscape Design Handbook'.